antaresxo/LPR_demo/README.md

 Some limitations:
     Very rudimentary skipping of frames to speed up testing Handle edgecases with custom license plates
-    Handle up close reads of plates where two text boxes are recognized
+    Handle up close reads of plates where two text boxes are recognized, duct tape fix at the moment Better showcase and switching between singular and all test videos

 ## Troubleshooting